It's worth getting up early in Mühlbach am Hochkönig

 The first on the slopes

-- Erste Spur © Österreich Werbung, Peter Podpera
+- Being the first on the slopes © Österreich Werbung, Peter Podpera

 After two hours of skiing against a magnificent mountain backdrop and on splendidly groomed slopes, I reminded myself that I’d hardly eaten anything.
 It’s a good thing the early morning ski package includes a bite to eat at the picturesque Karbachalm mountain hut.
 And the view from here was equally stunning!
 And then this fabulous breakfast!
 Was it because of the exercise, the icy air, or was it really so delicious?
 At any rate, I thought the food was fantastic!